Guy1m0/ZKML-Benchmark/report/milestone_3_report.md

 The benchmarking process for evaluating zkML frameworks is designed to offer a thorough analysis of their performance across various metrics.
 Below is a detailed outline of the steps involved.

 1. **Neural Network Design:**
-    * We meticulously craft the structure of networks ranging from 3-layer DNNs to 6-layer CNNs.
+    * I meticulously craft the structure of networks ranging from 3-layer DNNs to 6-layer CNNs.
 This is to assess each framework's ability to efficiently translate Multi-Layer Perceptrons (MLPs) into zk circuits, focusing on both the transpilation process and its efficiency.

 2. **Uniform Testing Conditions:**
     * Given the diversity in zkML framework compatibilities, with some frameworks exclusively supporting TensorFlow or PyTorch, establishing uniform testing conditions extends beyond merely standardizing the MLP structures.
 To facilitate direct and fair performance comparisons, a crucial step involves the unification of model representations across TensorFlow and PyTorch ecosystems.
 This harmonization ensures that the benchmarks accurately reflect each framework's capabilities under comparable conditions.